6 Formulas and Functions

 2. Select cell C4 and enter the formula =HLOOKUP($C$2,$C$8:$E$11,2,FALSE).

-Figure 6.28: Results HLOOKUP.
+Figure 6.28: Results of HLOOKUP.

 6.15 Exercises

-Exercise 6.1 Results computer company (form001)
+Exercise 6.1 Computer Company Results (form001)

 File: Form001.xlsx

-Exercise 6.2 Lookup article details (form002)
+Exercise 6.2 Lookup Article Details (form002)

 File: Form002.xlsx

-Exercise 6.3 Calculating with dates (form003)
+Exercise 6.3 Calculating with Dates (form003)

 Create this model in a worksheet and use formulas to calculate the output results.